 Status: Active.
 Since 2012, watershed restoration plan implementation has been inactive since 2012 due to insufficient staff capacity and funding resources.
-The Town Council approved and the Stormwater Advisory Commission reviewed the submittal of an EPA/NCDEQ 319 grant application with 3 HOAs in the Bolin Forest neighborhood and other partners to address an eroding gulley as a restoration and demonstration project.
-The application deadline is May, 2021; awards will occur later in 2021.
+In early spring, 2021, the Town Council approved and the Stormwater Advisory Commission reviewed the submittal of an EPA/NCDEQ 319 grant application with 3 HOAs in the Bolin Forest neighborhood and other partners to address an eroding gulley as a restoration and demonstration project.
+The application was submitted in early May, 2021; awards will occur later in 2021.
 If successful, work would commence in 2022.

-Fiscal and Staffing Considerations: There is a staff impact associated with preparing the application.
-The application is based on the Town offering an in kind but not cash match for the grant.
+Fiscal and Staffing Considerations: The application is based on the Town offering an in kind but not cash match for the grant.
 There would be a staff impact with grant administration.